Board of Directors

 In May 2010 he joined the board of Marks and Spencer plc was Chief Executive Officer until April 2016.
 He led the transformation of Marks and Spencer to become a Multi-channel, General Merchandise Retailer and developed the Food business with industry leading growth.

 In September 2016 he joined the Blackstone Group International Partners LLP as Senior Operating Partner and from 1 January 2022 continued as Chairman Europe.

 Laurence Debroux was born in France in 1969 and graduated at HEC (Ecole des Hautes Etudes Commerciales) Paris.

-Mrs. Debroux joined Heineken N.V. in 2015 as member of the Executive Board and CFO of Heineken N.V. from April 2015 until April 2021.
+Mrs. Debroux was member of the Executive Board and CFO of Heineken N.V. from April 2015 until April 2021.
 Before joining Heineken she had been Chief Financial and Administrative Officer and a member of the Executive Board of JCDecaux since July 2010.
 Prior to this, Mrs. Debroux spent 14 years with the global healthcare company SANOFI where she held various executive positions including CFO and Chief Strategic Officer.